-Our story starts with our creator, Chris Hagest.
+Our story begins with our creator, Chris Hagest.

-From 1991-1997, Hagest climbed the ladder to the professional ranking in the PWC racing world.
-1996, Hagest rode for Factory Yamaha and was invited to work within the doors of R&D department.
-In 1997 he was offered a job developing PWC for Kawasaki Motor Corp.
-For the next 7 years, Hagest learned the Japanese discipline to testing and engineering several PWC.
-Three of the models produced by Kawasaki that Hagest worked on have grown into the most successful racing PWC to date.
-One of them, the SXR800, (Kawasaki stopped production in 2011) is still the most popular craft world-wide.
+From 1991-1997, Hagest climbed the professional ranks of racing in the PWC world.
+In 1996, he rode for Factory Yamaha and was invited to work within the doors of their R&D department.
+In 1997, he was offered a job developing PWC for Kawasaki Motor Corp.
+For the next 7 years, Hagest learned the Japanese discipline of testing and engineering PWC.
+Three of the models produced by Kawasaki that Hagest worked on have grown to be the most successful racing PWC to date.
+His involvement in projects like the Kawasaki 750 SXI-Pro and the Kawasaki SXR 800 ignited his serious interest in development.

-In 2005, he took a job with a new company (Hydrospace) in Austria to help develop the first 4 stroke Standup PWC.
-Hagest traveled to over 20 different countries meeting vendors and developing this PWC.
-In six months, the Hydrospace evolved from a drawing to the first test unit – a feat that would normally take 2 years.
-This craft was developed within the doors of Swiss Auto group, now owned by Polaris.
+In 2005, he took a job with Hydrospace in Austria to help develop the first ever 4-stroke stand up PWC.
+Hagest travelled to over 20 different countries meeting vendors and developing this PWC.
+In 6 months, the Hydrospace evolved from a drawing to the first test unit – a feat that would normally take around 2 years.

-In 2007, Hagest returned to racing, sponsored by Hydrospace.
-He captured two national titles in the Pro ranking.
-Since that time the craft, Hydrospace S4, is one of the most winning-est Standup PWC on the market.
-Production of the S4 stopped (like the SXR), yet this PWC was the choice of most racers world-wide up to 2015.
+In 2007, Hagest returned to racing, now sponsored by Hydrospace.
+He won two national titles in the Pro class.
+Since its introduction, the Hydrospace is one of the most winning-est standup PWC of all time.